FOSSUChennai/Communities/README.md

 ## 🎯 About

-tamilNadu.tech serves as a bridge connecting various tech communities, events, and enthusiasts throughout Tamil Nadu.
+tamilnadu.tech serves as a bridge connecting various tech communities, events, and enthusiasts throughout Tamil Nadu.
 Whether you're a student, professional, or tech enthusiast, this platform helps you:

 - Discover upcoming tech events, meetups, and workshops
 - Connect with local tech communities